The Big Painting Challenge

 The Big Painting Challenge is a television programme first broadcast on BBC One on 22 February 2015.
 It is a contest in the style of The Great British Bake Off but with the craft of painting rather than baking.

 Series 1 (2015)

-Una Stubbs and Richard Bacon hosted this aseries, in which 10 amateur painters took on three specially designed challenges each week, using a wide range of mediums.
+Una Stubbs and Richard Bacon hosted this series, in which 10 amateur painters took on three specially designed challenges each week, using a wide range of mediums.
 Expert judges Daphne Todd and Lachlan Goudie decided who would be leaving each week.